Are Yorkies Good With Cats? Let’s Find Out!

 The Yorkshire Terrier is a small, toy-sized terrier weighing no more than seven pounds with a long, silky coat and a dark golden tan as its crowning glory.
 Let’s find out about the Yorkies’ personality, including whether are Yorkies good with cats or not!

 Don’t let the timidness of Yorkie confuse you.
 The Yorkie is tenacious, feisty, brave, and often bossy and displays all the characteristics of a true terrier.
-Also referred to as the most common breed of dogs in different American cities, Yorkies pack a lot of large-city attitude into a tiny but significant box.
+Yorkies are the most common type of dog in many big cities in America.
+These tiny dogs have big personalities.
+They act like they are from the city.
+Yorkies are little but important.
 These are the favorites of young people around the world.

 Are Yorkies Smart